 Datapoint EA System Notes Total amount expended on the emergency housing assistance program in FY24 \$894.0 M Figure includes \$393.2 M from reserves 1599-0514 and 1599-1213, and represents a \$0 final FY24 deficiency.
-Total amount expended on the emergency housing assistance program in FY25 \$788.1 M Spending to date includes shelter & associated services, National Guard activation, Clinical and Safety Risk Assessment Sites, Temporary Emergency Shelters, TRC spending, and exit programs.
+Total amount expended on the \$820.2 M Spending to date includes shelter & associated services, National Guard emergency housing assistance program in FY25 activation, Clinical and Safety Risk Assessment Sites, Temporary Emergency Shelters, TRC spending, and exit programs.
 Projected FY25 costs through the end of FY25 \$1.064 B Estimate includes shelter & associated services, staffing, Clinical and Safety Risk Assessment Sites, Family Welcome Centers, Temporary Respite Centers, school district reimbursements, immigration and refugee health, community, and workforce supports, municipal support, and exits.
-Figure represents total expenses for Weekly average per family cost of EA shelter program \$2,707 EA system-related costs from last full month that has had nearly all bills paid, divided by number of families in system as of the last report from that month, prorated to weekly basis.
+Weekly average per family cost of EA shelter program \$2,714 Figure represents total expenses for EA system-related costs from last full month that has had nearly all bills paid, divided by number of families in system as of the last report from that month, prorated to weekly basis.
 Total estimated cost of EA shelter in FY26 N/A FY26 spending is currently being evaluated given the recently signed supplemental budget.
 This number will be updated pending conclusion of that evaluation.
 Current funded capacity of the EA program 5,800 The administration is on track to reduce caseload to 4,000 families and close all hotel shelters by the end of the calendar year.
-Total amount expended on municipal supports, by municipality \$61.6 M \$58.4 M spent on FY24 and FY25 school district per-pupil emergency aid payments detailed in Appendix B. \$3.2 M spent on FY24 (all four quarters) and FY25 (Q1 and Q2) municipal room occupancy tax reimbursements, detailed in Appendix A. FY25 total amount spent from TEF and other appropriations FY25 expenditures by account and previous 14 days, are available in Ap ± · Total amount expended on supplemental school district costs, by district FY23 - FY25 school district per-pupi Appendix B. il emergency aid payments detailed in Efforts by A&F to maximize federal support and reimbursement for funds spent on EA A&F and other executive branch agencies continue to aggressively pursue federal support for the EA program.
-So far, the following have been secured: • Approval of revised 1115 waiver, which may bring additional reimbursements on HHS-related EA program costs directly to the General Fund
+Total amount expended on municipal supports, by municipality \$61.6 M \$58.4 M spent on FY24 and FY25 school district per-pupil emergency aid payments detailed in Appendix B. \$3.2 M spent on FY24 (all four quarters) and FY25 (Q1 and Q2) municipal room occupancy tax reimbursements, detailed in Appendix A. FY25 total amount spent from TEF and other appropriations FY25 expenditures by account and puprevious 14 days, are available in Ap Total amount expended on supplemental school district costs, by district FY23 - FY25 school district per-pupi Appendix B. l emergency aid payments detailed in

+A&F and other executive branch agencies continue to aggressively pursue federal support for the EA program.
+So far, the following have been secured:

+Approval of revised 1115 waiver, which may bring additional reimbursements on HHS-related EA program costs directly to the General Fund